Best Top laners in League of Legends for patch 13.10 (2023)

 Garen, the Might of Demacia

-Garen’s kit is so simple that it’ll let you shed the weight and pressure of having to land abilities and free you up to learn the role itself.
+Garen’s kit is so simple that it’ll let you shed the weight and pressure of having to land abilities and free you up to learn the role itself, and it makes him a static champion as one of the best top lane choices for any player.

 Garen counters and matchup guide